sfc-aqua/quisp/doc/code-spelunking.md

 will be coming eventually.
 There is some information on the code structure (which naturally will gradually go out of date) in Appendix A of [Takaaki's master's thesis](https://arxiv.org/abs/1908.10758).
+Most importantly, once you have a grasp of the basic lay of the land in the code, you'll want to start looking at the [software design documents](software-design.md).

 ## Finding the "Application" that runs

-If almost all of the action is triggered a `cMessage`, almost all of the hardware and software components are known as `module`s.
+If almost all of the action is triggered via a `cMessage`, almost all of the hardware and software components are known as `module`s.
 To get oriented, see the [API for cSimpleModule](https://doc.omnetpp.org/omnetpp/api/classomnetpp_1_1cSimpleModule.html).
-See Sec.
+Also see Sec.
 4.4 of the OMNeT++ manual, "Adding Functionality to cSimpleModule".

 Each `module` is loaded and an instance of the object instantiated